7 Best Tips to Lower Your Tax Bill from TurboTax Tax Experts

 Key Takeaways

-- Contributions to traditional Individual Retirement Accounts and to Health Savings Accounts lower your taxable income for the current tax year because they are made with pre-tax income.
+- Contributions to traditional Individual Retirement Accounts and to Health Savings Accounts lower your taxable income for the current tax year when they are made with pre-tax income.

 - The earnings from 529 plans aren't subject to federal taxes, and the distributions aren't taxed as long as they are used to pay for qualified educational expenses.

-- Charitable contributions of cash, property, and your volunteer efforts to qualifying charitable organizations can reduce your taxable income and lower your tax bill.
+- Charitable contributions of cash, property, and your volunteer expenses for qualifying charitable organizations can reduce your taxable income and lower your tax bill.

 1. Take advantage of tax credits